/7 min read

 Converting Between Octal, Decimal, and Binary

-Multiply each digit by its power of 8 and add:
+Multiply each digit by its power of 8, then add the results.

 Octal 755: